Winded/StopMotionHelper/TUTORIAL.md

 **NOTE:** If recorded frames go outside your frame count, they are not removed.
 They just won't be visible in the timeline.

+## Scrolling and zooming on frame timeline

+There is a scroll bar at the bottom of the frame timeline.
+Drag it to scroll through frames that are outside of the current view.
+If you want to see less or more frames in the timeline at once, you can zoom in and out by using your mouse wheel.

 ## Animation playback

 To preview your current scene, you can bind `+smh_playback` command to a key and hold it down.
 This will play the animation from frame 0 to your frame count with the framerate specified in the `Framerate` input.
 Note that previewing your animation with this